BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

-   **This is the bit that you'll need to change for the real world.** The ClusterIssuer we're going to set up just tells cert-manager to assume that it has a self-signed cert in the cluster.
+   **This is the bit that you'll need to change for the real world.** The ClusterIssuer we're going to set up just tells cert-manager to assume that it has a cert, with its secret key, in the cluster.
 To make that work, **we have to do what we said never to do**, and store the secret key of the trust anchor we generated with `step` in the cluster.

    In the real world, you'll need to use the correct kind of cert-manager Issuer or ClusterIssuer for your external CA store.
 And you won't put the